-The actuarial assessment performed by DTF left the salary inflation rate at 2.0% for annual leave and skills and experience retention leave liability.
-As a result, there is no net financial effect resulting from changes in the salary inflation rate.
+The actuarial assessment performed by DTF decreased the salary inflation rate to 1.5% (2.0%) for annual leave and skills and experience retention leave liability.
+As a result, there is no material financial effect resulting from changes in the salary inflation rate.